aw632/ShadowDefense/AndrewNet/instructions.md

 If you are using one of the testing regimes, then a `.json` file containing statistics will be saved into `./testing_results`.

+## Saliency

+Saliency code is provided for completeness.
+Please note that this code is "quick and dirty" code intended to make images for the paper.
+Therefore, the quality of this code is not up to par with the rest of the code.

+## Attributions

+A number of files and functions in this paper are copies or reproductions of other's work.
+We give them attribution here.

+`shadow_attack.py` and `shadow_utils.py`, as well as some functions in `utils.py` are adapted from Zhong et al. (2022), https://arxiv.org/abs/2203.03818.

+`misc_functions.py`, `vanilla_backprop.py`, and portions of the code in `saliency.py` are adapted or reused from https://github.com/utkuozbulak/pytorch-cnn-visualizations.